 - travel time as part of the hourly rate

-You’ll pay £500 for a straightforward case and get a response within 28 calendar days.
+You’ll pay £500 for help to draft a notice for a straightforward case and get a response within 28 working days.

-You’ll pay £110 for a more complex case.
+You’ll pay £110 per hour for a more complex case.
 You can specify when you need your response by.

 Read Natural England’s.